llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 # Great, what do I need to do!

-Approximately nothing -- we've already instrumented all of LLVM to handle these new records ("DPValues") and behave identically to past LLVM behaviour.
+Approximately nothing -- we've already instrumented all of LLVM to handle these new records ("`DPValues`") and behave identically to past LLVM behaviour.
 We plan on turning this on by default some time soon, with IR converted to the intrinsic form of debug info at terminals (textual IR, bitcode) for a short while, before then changing the textual IR and bitcode formats.

 There are two significant changes to be aware of.
-Firstly, we're adding a single bit of debug relevant data to the BasicBlock::iterator class (it's so that we can determine whether ranges intend on including debug info at the beginning of a block or not).
-That means when writing passes that insert LLVM-IR instructions, you need to identify positions with BasicBlock::iterator rather than just a bare Instruction *.
-Most of the time this means that after identifying where you intend on inserting something, you must also call getIterator on the instruction position -- however when inserting at the start of a block you _must_ use getFirstInsertionPt, getFirstNonPHIIt or begin and use that iterator to insert, rather than just fetching a pointer to the first instruction.
+Firstly, we're adding a single bit of debug relevant data to the `BasicBlock::iterator` class (it's so that we can determine whether ranges intend on including debug info at the beginning of a block or not).
+That means when writing passes that insert LLVM IR instructions, you need to identify positions with `BasicBlock::iterator` rather than just a bare `Instruction *`.
+Most of the time this means that after identifying where you intend on inserting something, you must also call `getIterator` on the instruction position -- however when inserting at the start of a block you _must_ use `getFirstInsertionPt`, `getFirstNonPHIIt` or `begin` and use that iterator to insert, rather than just fetching a pointer to the first instruction.

 The second matter is that if you transfer sequences of instructions from one place to another manually, i.e. repeatedly using `moveBefore` where you might have used `splice`, then you should instead use the method `moveBeforePreserving`. `moveBeforePreserving` will transfer debug info records with the instruction they're attached to.
 This is something that happens automatically today -- if you use `moveBefore` on every element of an instruction sequence, then debug intrinsics will be moved in the normal course of your code, but we lose this behaviour with non-instruction debug info.